Target Controllability Scores for Actuation-Constrained Network Intervention: Abstract

 \section{Abstract}

 We introduce the target controllability score (TCS), a concept for evaluating node importance under actuator constraints and designated target objectives, formulated within a virtual system setting.
 The TCS consists of the target volumetric controllability score (VCS) and the target average energy controllability score (AECS), each defined as an optimal solution to a convex optimization problem associated with the output controllability Gramian.
-We establish the existence and uniqueness (for almost all time horizons) and develop a projected gradient method for their computation.
+We establish existence and uniqueness (for almost all time horizons), develop a projected gradient method for computation, and show that target VCS/AECS can behave qualitatively differently from their standard full-state counterparts because projection onto the target nodes changes the underlying Gramian structure.
 To enable scalability, we construct a target-only reduced virtual system and derive non-asymptotic bounds showing that weak cross-coupling and a low or negative logarithmic norm of the system matrix yield accurate approximations of target VCS/AECS, particularly over short or moderate time horizons.
 Experiments on human brain networks reveal a clear trade-off: at short horizons, both target VCS and target AECS are well approximated by their reduced formulations, while at long horizons, target AECS remains robust but target VCS deteriorates.